NIDA Board Principles

 - We are committed to changing how we operate because it is the right thing to do.
 We are ready for truth-telling and rebuilding, as well as ensuring that First Nations people and People of Colour have their rightful supports and representation at NIDA.

-The NIDA Board commits to address the racism and discrimination experienced by students, staff and alumni who are First Nations and People of Colour by:
+The NIDA Board commits to addressing the racism and discrimination experienced by students, staff and alumni who are First Nations and People of Colour by:

 - Working to institute ongoing and empowered decision-making positions for First Nations Peoples and People of Colour across NIDA’s governance structures, including on its Boards and Committees.